 Other ways of looking at the statistics can be set up by writing queries that use the same underlying statistics access functions as these standard views do.
+These functions are listed in Table 10-2.
 The per-database access functions accept a database OID to identify which database to report on.
 The per-table and per-index functions accept a table or index OID (note that only tables and indexes in the current database can be seen with these functions).
 The per-backend access functions accept a backend ID number, which ranges from one to the number of currently active backends.

-Function Return Type Description pg_stat_get_db_numbackend ls(nting)er Number of active backends in database pg_stat_get_db_xact_commi b((giidi)t Transactions committed in database pg_stat_get_db_xact_rollk b¢g(onid) Transactions rolled back in database pg_stat_get_db_blocks_fet bhgd(ttid) Number of disk block fetch requests for database pg_stat_get_db_blocks_hit (aigi) nt Number of disk block requests found in cache for database pg_stat_get_numscans(oid) bigint Number of sequential scans done when argument is a table, or number of index scans done when argument is an index
+Function Return Type Description pg_stat_get_db_numbackend ls(ntiet)er Number of active backends in database pg_stat_get_db_xact_commi b(giid)t Transactions committed in database pg_stat_get_db_xact_rollk b¢g(ontd) Transactions rolled back in database pg_stat_get_db_blocks_fet bhgd(ttid) Number of disk block fetch requests for database pg_stat_get_db_blocks_hit (aigi) nt Number of disk block requests found in cache for database pg_stat_get_numscans(oid) bigint Number of sequential scans done when argument is a table, or number of index scans done when argument is an index